engine-plus/StarLake/README.md

 ## 3. Upsert StarTable

 ### 3.1 Batch
-Upsert functionality is supported when Startable uses hash partitioning.
+Upsert is supported when hash partitioning has been specified.

-By default, using MergeonRead mode, upsert data is written to the table path in the form of a delta file, and Star Lake provides efficient upsert and Merge Scan performance.
+MergeOnRead is used by default, upsert data is written as delta files.
+Star Lake provides efficient upsert and merge scan performance.

-Parameters can be set by the spark.
-Engineplus.
-Star.
-DeltaFile.
-Enabled to false CopyOnWrite open mode, each upsert generated eventually merge data, but is not recommended, because writing efficiency is very poor and concurrent degree is low.
+Parameter spark.engineplus.star.deltaFile.enabled can be set to false to use CopyOnWrite mode, eventually merged data will be generated after upsert, but this mode is not recommended, because it has poor performance and low concurrent.

 #### 3.1.1 Code Examples
 ```scala